 - I didn’t think she was teaching badly.

-(2) Adverbs of degree modifying other adverbs (in this position they are also called ‘intensifiers’)
+(In this position they are also called ‘intensifiers’)

 - He was talking too slowly for my liking.

 - I’m usually quickly finding the results.